Raphaël Géminiani: Temper

-French cycling in the Fifties was the strongest it had been since the 1930s.
+French cycling in the 1950s was the strongest it had been since the 1930s.
 In 1951 it had Louison Bobet, strongest in one-day races, and Géminiani, thought the stronger in longer events.
 Géminiani came second in the 1951 Tour de France, behind Hugo Koblet with Bobet finishing 20th.
 The two clashed again in the 1953 Tour de France.
 The national team attacked one of their rivals, Jean Robic, on the stage from Albi to Béziers.
 The battling went on all day and ended with a sprint on the cinder track at Sauclière where Nello Lauredi won and Géminiani came second, denying Bobet the time bonus which would have helped him win the stage.
 That denial led to a row over dinner in the French team's hotel.
 Géminiani became so annoyed at Bobet's accusations that legend says he emptied his plate on Bobet's head.
 Bobet, as emotional as Géminiani was quick-tempered, is said to have burst into tears and left the table.

 That quick temper was behind an episode in the Tour of 1952, after a stage to Namur, in Belgium.
 Robic held an impromptu press conference in his bath.
 Géminiani heard him tell reporters "I was the crafty one today.
 I played dead so that I didn't have to do any of the work.
 And now I've got plenty of chances whereas Gem ought to be in mourning for his Tour."
 Géminiani pushed his way through the journalists and held Robic under the water three times.
 Marcel Bidot heard the commotion and arrived with Raymond Le Bert, soigneur for Bobet.
 The two pulled the men apart, Le Bert saying: "If you fight like that, nobody will benefit but the opposition.
 Work together instead of bitching all the time (au lieu de vous manger le nez).
 You'll use less energy and you can both win."

 Bidot said 20 years later: "There was another outcome to Le Bert's sensible argument, a little push towards destiny.
 Louison and Raphaël had bedrooms which faced each other.
 They opened their doors at the same moment, the following morning.
 They each planned to congratulate the other, which had an outcome we'd never have expected. " Géminiani warmed to Bobet and took to guiding him through races.
 "He tele-commanded his victories and drew up his battle plans," said the journalist Olivier Dazat.
 "He was at Bobet's side through his three winning Tours de France.